redhat-performance/jetpack/README.md

-# infrared_perf
+# Description
-These playbooks install OSP using infrared on scale/alias lab machines.
-User can run these playbooks inside a ansible jump host.
+This tool will install OSP using infrared on scale/alias lab machines.
+User can run playbooks in this tool inside their laptop or a ansible jump host.
 Once the user gets allocation mail from lab team, he has to set below variables from the mail
 cloud_name: cloud05
 lab_type: alias